Dylan Matthew Bundy

 - Debut September 23, 2012

-Bundy made his pro debut April 6th against the Asheville Tourists and tossed three perfect innings, striking out six, in a dominant beginning to his career, before Miguel Chalas relieved.
+Bundy made his debut April 6th against the Asheville Tourists and tossed three perfect innings, striking out six, with a dominant start to his career before Miguel Chalas relieved.
 He was absolutely dominant over the season's first six weeks, not allowing a single earned run over his first 30 innings, allowing only 5 hits and 2 walks while striking out 40.
-Because he was working on a very strict pitch count, he had to wait until his 8th start, on May 20th, to register his first professional win with five scoreless innings against the Hagerstown Suns.
-On May 23rd, the Orioles announced his promotion to the High-A Frederick Keys, where he was scheduled to make his next start on the 26th, having completed his stint in Low-A ball with a virgin ERA.
-He pitched for the USA in the 2012 Futures Game, then was promoted again on August 8th, this time heading to the AA Bowie BaySox, after going 5-3, 2.57, in 10 starts for Frederick.
-He was 2-0, 3.24 in 3 starts for Bowie, giving him a combined mark of 9-3, 2.08 in 23 starts in his first professional season.
-Then, on September 19th, he got an unexpected phone call in the middle of the night while staying at the Orioles' minor league training complex in Florida: the big league Orioles had just played an 18-inning marathon against the Seattle Mariners, depleting their bullpen, and asked Bundy to join them in Seattle, WA immediately, given he was already on the team's 40-man roster and available to pitch if needed.
+Because he was working on a very strict pitch count, he had to wait until his 8th start, on May 20th, to register his first win with five scoreless innings against the Hagerstown Suns.
+On May 23rd, the Orioles announced his promotion to the High A Frederick Keys, where he was scheduled to make his next start, having completed his stint in Low A ball with an unblemished ERA.
+He pitched for the US in the Futures Game, then was promoted again on August 8th, this time to the AA Bowie BaySox, after going 5-3, 2.57, in 10 starts for Frederick.
+He was 2-0, 3.24 in 3 starts for Bowie, giving him a combined mark of 9-3, 2.08 in 23 starts in his first season.
+On September 19th, he got an unexpected phone call in the middle of the night while staying at the Orioles' minor league training complex in Florida: the big league O's had just played an 18-inning marathon against the Seattle Mariners, depleting their bullpen, and asked Bundy to join them in Seattle immediately, given he was already on the team's 40-man roster and available to pitch if needed.
 He made his debut against the Boston Red Sox on September 23rd, retiring both batters he faced in relief of Tommy Hunter in the 8th inning at Fenway Park.
-In all he pitched twice, giving up one hit and no runs in 1 2/3 innings.
+In all, he pitched twice, giving up one hit and no runs in 1 2/3 innings.

 Sources include 2011 Baseball Almanac